CampAsAChamp/LetsSplitWindowsGuide/Building Firmware.md

 ## For the default keymap, with no customization

-1) Change the directory to your Lets_Split folder
+1) Change the directory to your QMK folder

 ![](http://i.imgur.com/C4omjSV.png)